 On some occasions, you may have a legitimate reason to be absent for a task, or you may experience difficulty in submitting a task.
 You are advised to lodge an application for Illness/Misadventure or Extension depending on your circumstances.
-There is a proforma for application for extension/special consideration that will be available at the front office (see APPENDIX I and APPENDIX II).
+(See APPENDIX I).
 Acceptable cases for special consideration for assessment tasks are as follows:

-- Medical reasons Should you be sick and not attend on the day of an assessment task or not be able to submit it you must provide a Medical Certificate as evidence of your illness.
-Submit these documents to your teacher for consideration.
-It is also advisable to notify the school by phone of your absence for an assessment task or examination due to illness. - Misadventure Should an accident, or a mishap occur, students are to submit a written statement and provide supporting evidence such as a Statutory Declaration.
+- Medical reasons Should you be sick and not attend on the day of an assessment task or not be able to submit the task you must provide a Medical Certificate as evidence of your illness.
+Contact must be made with your teacher on or before the due date, documents are to be submitted to the Head Teacher of the subject as soon as possible.
+You must notify the school of your absence for an assessment task or examination due to illness. - Misadventure Should an accident, or a mishap occur, students are to submit a written statement and provide supporting evidence such as a Statutory Declaration.
 The statement and Illness/Misadventure Form should be submitted to the Principal. - School Excursions/Sports Trips/VET Work Placement The school encourages participation in these activities.
 Students should prioritise school-based assessment over non-essential excursions.
 However, it is vital that activities do not overwhelm students when studying for the Higher School Certificate.
-As a result, the following rules apply: - Notify your teacher if you have a school endorsed activity that clashes with an assessment task as soon as you become aware of it, to make alternative arrangements where possible.
-It is not appropriate to miss an in-class task or examination without previously notifying your teacher.
+As a result, the following rules apply:

-- On the day you return to school, you must be prepared to sit/submit your assessment task. - Assignment tasks must be submitted prior to or on the due date to the teacher.
+- Notify your teacher if you have a school endorsed activity that clashes with an assessment task as soon as you become aware of it, to make alternative arrangements where possible.
+It is not appropriate to miss an in-class task or examination without previously notifying your teacher. - On the day you return to school, you must be prepared to sit/submit your assessment task. - Assignment tasks must be submitted prior to or on the due date to the teacher.